agakramer/gb-wordle/Readme.md

 Wordle
 ======

 In this game, a word with five letters has to be guessed.
 For this purpose, six words can be tried.
-After each attempt, every letter is shown whether it is not present, present and in the right place, or present but not in the right place.
+After each attempt, every character is shown whether it is not present, present and in the right place, or present but not in the right place.

 Controls
 ---------
 ```
 START       Starts a new game
-SELECT      Selects a letter
+SELECT      Confirms the entered word
 → ↓ ← ↑     Moves the cursor
 A           Selects a character
 B           Deletes the last character